Study with us

 The exact format of interviews at Churchill varies from subject to subject, see our Subject pages for more details.
 Most candidates have two interviews of 20–30 minutes, although some subjects may use a single, longer interview.
 In some of our subjects, it would also be normal for you to take an informal aptitude test at interview, for which no specific preparation will be required.

-Although the precise format of Cambridge interviews varies a bit from college to college, and between subjects, all are essentially the same in that they are primarily tests of academic ability conducted by subject experts.
+Although the precise format of Cambridge interviews varies a bit from college to college, and between subjects, all are essentially the same in that they are primarily assessments of academic ability conducted by subject experts.
 In this sense they are based around academic problems to which we will ask you to seek solutions, assisted as appropriate by your interviewers, often via discussion.

-To enable you to come to interview in Cambridge, Churchill will be pleased to provide support for your travel costs if you are in local authority care and/or currently in receipt of free school meals, and you attend a UK maintained sector school/college.
+To enable you to come to interview in Cambridge, Churchill will be pleased to provide support for your travel costs if you are in local authority care and/or currently in receipt of free school meals, and you attend a UK maintained sector school or college.
 Public transport travel costs between £20 and £80 will be reimbursed.
 If you are eligible, we will contact you directly with further information when you're invited to interview.

 You can find detailed information about Cambridge interviews, including useful videos and answers to common questions, on the University’s Interviews webpages.